 With CDBG Disaster Recovery funding, the State of Louisiana and the Office of Community Development have been able to develop a host of programs in three major areas: housing; infrastructure; and economic development.
-The main focus of this quarter&rsquos activity was on planning, program design, establishment of the administrative structures to implement the programs, starting up the bridge loan program, and on the start up of the homeowner assistance program.
+The main focus of this quarter¿s activity was on planning, program design, establishment of the administrative structures to implement the programs, starting up the bridge loan program, and the homeowner assistance program.
 The State of Louisiana has made great progress towards setting up the programs, tools and mechanisms necessary to ensure steady and efficient movement towards recovery.